dragon.data.zarr.Store

 clone(clone_list)

-Clone dictionary to the list of dictionaries.
+Clone the current dictionary to the list of provided serialized dictionaries.

 close()